raphafe96/ViBra/playground/README.md

 Then configure your standard `input_vscf.txt` with a large NQUANT and MAXSCI set to 0 for a full VCI.
 Run ViBra and the calculation will proceed in the VCI@HO framework, diagonalizing the Hamiltonian iteratively and saving significant memory.

+### Example: Excluding Modes

+To automatically exclude all modes below 200 cm⁻¹:

+    EXCLUD auto 200.0

+To exclude specific modes (e.g. modes 1, 6, and 38):

+    EXCLUD spec 1 6 38

+⚠️ Only use `EXCLUD` with point group `C1` for now — combining it with SA-VCI (any other point group) will give incorrect irrep assignments and, consequently, incorrect symmetry-restricted VCI results.

 Happy exploring, and may your vibrations always be harmonic!

 ## Changelog

+**24/08/2026**

+* Added the new `read_exclude` subroutine to `symmetry.f90` and updated `main_vscf.f90`:

+  * Added the `EXCLUD` keyword to `extra_input.txt`, allowing modes to be excluded from the VSCF/VCI calculation automatically (`auto`, by frequency cutoff) or explicitly (`spec`, by vibrational mode index).
+  * Not yet compatible with Symmetry-Adapted VCI (`symmetry.f90` does not account for excluded modes).

 **19/08/2026**